 Mission statement

-Fontbonne University, a Catholic institution founded by the Sisters of St. Joseph of Carondelet, provides transformative education committed to the common good, inspiring students to become global citizens who think critically and act ethically to create a more just world.
+Fontbonne University, was a Catholic institution founded by the Sisters of St. Joseph of Carondelet, provided transformative education committed to the common good, inspired students to become global citizens who think critically and act ethically to create a more just world.

 A brief history

-It is on the tradition of service and based on the values of the Congregation of the Sisters of St. Joseph of Carondelet, that Fontbonne University was founded.
-A devotion to the tradition continues to move Fontbonne forward into the future.
+It was on the tradition of service and based on the values of the Congregation of the Sisters of St. Joseph of Carondelet, that Fontbonne University was founded.
+A devotion to the tradition continued for over 100 years.

 Leadership